AdobeDocs/advertising.en/help/integrations/analytics/overview.md

 To see how you can create an Adobe Advertising site entry report to monitor day-of-week, time-of-day, browser, and geographical influences, see the video "[Create Adobe Advertising Site Entry Reports](https://experienceleague.adobe.com/docs/advertising-learn/tutorials/analytics/analytics-site-entry-a4adc.html)."

+### (DSP) Using Connected TV View-Through Conversion Reporting

+You can measure the full-funnel effectiveness of your connected TV (CTV) campaigns by linking ad exposure on CTV devices to on-site conversions.
+To view your CTV view-through conversion metrics, use either the Placement view or the Marketing Channel view in Analysis Workspace.

+#### Using the Placement View

+1. Include CTV spending placements in the reporting view.

+1. Include the desired metrics, such as “Impressions”, “Clicks”, and so on.

+1. Apply the following filters:

+   Ad Platform: `Advertising Cloud DSP`

+   Landing Page: `View-Through (CTV)`

+#### Using the Marketing Channel View

+1. Include the dimension `Marketing Channel`.

+1. Include the desired metrics, such as “Impressions”, “Clicks”, and so on.

+1. Apply the following filters:

+   Ad Platform: `Advertising Cloud DSP`

+   Landing Page: `View-Through (CTV)`

 >[!MORELIKETHIS]
 >
 >* [Video: Introduction to [!DNL Analytics for Advertising]](https://experienceleague.adobe.com/docs/advertising-learn/tutorials/analytics/intro-a4adc.html)